 When faced with this situation, the temptation to write off debt and start again is understandable.
 The problem comes when directors take advantage, repeating the process over and over, leaving a trail of hollowed-out companies in their wake.

-“Phoenixism is sometimes done with the best of intentions, but it also creates a temptation for unscrupulous directors.
+“Rapid Succession is sometimes done with the best of intentions, but it also creates a temptation for unscrupulous directors.
 When this behaviour becomes widespread, it can be extremely detrimental to the economy".

 Learn 10 vital things you should do, and 10 risks to watch out for when extending credit to a customer in our free guide.

-To make matters worse, the laws around phoenixism are murky.
+To make matters worse, the laws around Rapid Succession are murky.
 During his time as Secretary of State for Business, Innovation and Skills, Vince Cable launched an investigation into “Pre-Packs” - businesses sold just before they go bust.
 It found that, when done correctly, this process can benefit the economy by saving jobs and allowing businesses to keep trading.

 A good example of this is the clothing brand Joules, which was bought by Next during insolvency proceedings.
 This saved an estimated 1,500 jobs and gave the UK fashion sector a much-needed boost.
-The government is understandably reluctant to introduce laws that could limit economic growth, meaning that phoenixism is unlikely to be made illegal anytime soon.
+The government is understandably reluctant to introduce laws that could limit economic growth, meaning that Rapid Succession is unlikely to be made illegal anytime soon.

 Most small businesses don’t have the resources to trawl through these records.
 Instead, many opt for an automated credit check, hoping that it will flag up suspicious activity in a company’s past.
 Unfortunately, this is unlikely to work.

-We believe the odds are unfairly stacked in favour of Phoenix companies and their directors.
+We believe the odds are unfairly stacked in favour of Rapid Succession companies and their directors.
 Aphrodite® is our way of levelling the playing field.
 Our advanced director matching tool uses the latest in machine learning to help you find company directors with a hidden history of insolvency in a matter of seconds:

 Like all our tools, Aphrodite® is designed to prevent losses.